Hidden-States-AI-Labs/EmoAxis/Datasets/README.md

 * Labels are represented using **multi-one-hot vectors**
 * Each row may have **multiple active emotion labels**
 * The label space dimensionality is fixed at **28 emotions**
-* The encoding is compatible with common multi-label loss functions (e.g., Binary Cross-Entropy)
+* The encoding is compatible with common multi-label loss functions

 ---